publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schII/m__us_usc_t38_s1720D.md

             (C) is made available through appropriate public information services; and

-        (3) shall include coordination with the Secretary of Defense seeking to ensure that individuals who are being separated from active military, naval, or air service are provided appropriate information about programs, requirements, and procedures for applying for counseling and treatment under this section.
+        (3) shall include coordination with the Secretary of Defense seeking to ensure that members of the Armed Forces and individuals who are being separated from active military, naval, or air service are provided appropriate information about programs, requirements, and procedures for applying for counseling and treatment under this section.

     (d)